CharlizeY/RecSysCourse/README.md

 # RecSysCourse
-Udemy Recommender System Course Scripts and Exercises
+Recommender System Course Materials from the Udemy Course 'Building Recommender Systems with Machine Learning and AI'.